schnitzer-lab/Luo_Huang_2024_MB_model/README.md

 Demo and Instructions for use

     The functions of the recurrent equation model are in the folder “matlab_code\model_functions”.
 The time needed to simulate each set of parameters for the recurrent equation model is ~0.02 s.
+To generate the confidence interval (CI) in figures by simulating 10000 sets of randomly sampled parameters takes ~4 min.

     The original data is in the file “data_and_parameters\Imaging_24hr_data.xlsx”.